 A retail project in Pune with sliding door, casement window & fixed window

-The right kind of hardware should be chosen to protect the building from the climatic effects as also for the safety and aesthetics of the building.
+The right kind of hardware should be chosen to protect the building from climatic effects and also for the safety and aesthetics of the building.

-Choosing the right product supplier over the available range of suppliers is easy if the criteria is based on quality and safety.
-The future of the hardware industry is bright and the focus needs to be on innovation and adaptation to the requirements of the customers as also on sustainability and quality.
+Choosing the right product supplier over the available range of suppliers is easy if the criteria are based on quality and safety.
+The future of the hardware industry is bright and the focus needs to be on innovation and adaptation to the requirements of the customers as well as on sustainability and quality.